Myotragus: Description

+Over the course of its evolution, the rostrum, the frontmost part of the skull forward of the eyesockets, of Myotragus became progressively shorter, resulting in the skull of M. balearicus being both very short and very deep.
+The eye sockets (orbits) of the skull of M. balearicus are roughly half the size those of other comparably sized caprines, and face-forward as opposed to the sides as in most ungulates and in earlier Myotragus species, allowing for binocular vision.
+The skull had a pair of small, directly backward projecting horns that diverge little from each other, which are set relatively widely apart from each other on the skull and have a roughly circular (subcircular) cross section.
+There is little difference in horn core shape between male and female individuals, though it has been suggested that some of the skull bones (the basioccipital, basisphenoid and parietal bone) are thicker in male individuals, and that there are subtle differences in horn core morphology.

-The size of Myotragus varied between species, generally reducing with time.
-The early species M. pepgonellae is estimated to have had a body mass of approximately 60 kg, while the later M. kopperi is estimated to have been approximately 23 kg, representing an example of insular dwarfism.
-M. balearicus is estimated to have been approximately 50 cm tall at the shoulder, with a 2004 study esimating an adult body mass of ~23–32 kg.
-The orbits of the skull of M. balearicus are roughly half the size those of other comparably sized caprines, and face-foward as opposed to the sides as in most ungulates, allowing for binocular vision.
-The skull had a pair of small posteriorly-directed horns.
-The species of Myotragus show a sequential reduction in the number of teeth through time, with M. balearicus having an adult dentition comprising a single ever-growing incisor, one premolar, and three molars in each half of the lower jaw, and two premolars and three molars in each half of the upper jaw.
-By contrast, the earliest species had three incisors, one canine, and two premolars each half of the lower jaw, as is typical of most ruminants, with the incisors not being ever-growing, and a third premolar present in each half of the upper jaw.
+The species of Myotragus show a progressive reduction in the number of teeth through time, with M. balearicus having an adult dentition comprising a single evergrowing (hypselodont) incisor (a feature highly unusual among bovids), one premolar, and three molars in each half of the lower jaw, and two premolars and three molars in each half of the upper jaw.
+By contrast, the earliest species had three incisors, one canine, and two premolars in each half of the lower jaw, as is typical of most ruminants with the incisors not being ever-growing, and a third premolar present in each half of the upper jaw.
 The teeth in the later species are much more hypsodont (high crowned) than in earlier species.
-The limbs of M. balearicus are relatively short in comparison to other caprines, with the tarsals, metatarsals and sesamoids being partially fused.

 Paleobiology

 Diet

-While tooth morphology and tooth texture suggests that some earlier Myotragus species may have been grazers or mixed feeders, preserved coprolites of M. balearicus indicates that it was likely predominantly a browser, and heavily dependent on the native boxwood species Buxus balearica for a large part of its diet.
-The increased hypsodonty over time of the teeth of Myotragus likely represents at least in part an adaptation to the increased consumption of abrasive food.
+While tooth morphology and tooth texture suggests that some earlier Myotragus species may have been grazers or mixed feeders (consuming both grass and browse), coprolites (preserved feces) of M. balearicus found at Balma de Son Matge and Cova Estreta on Mallorca indicates that it was likely predominantly a browser, and heavily dependent on the native boxwood species Buxus balearica for a large part of its diet, most likely feeding on the leaves and the flowers.
+This plant is known for toxicity, with a high concentration of poisonous alkaloid compounds, with other boxwood species known to cause toxic effects when ingested by other bovids, suggesting that the digestive system of M. balearicus had developed the ability to effectively process and neutralise the toxins without ill effect.
+The smoothness of the coprolites suggests that digestion was highly efficient.
+The progressively more high-crowned teeth of Myotragus over the course of its evolution likely represents at least in part an adaptation to the increased consumption of abrasive food.
+M. balearicus may have used the evergrowing lower incisor for stripping bark, excavating roots, and feeding on low-growing vegetation.